 Color alone has a powerful ability to tell a story.
 As one of the strongest assets in the designer’s toolbox, it can serve as a base to establish the type of mood and energy conveyed by the visual.
 Starting with our base graphic, changing to a sepia tone instantly alludes to photography from another era.

 A mix of vibrant and saturated colors can be very playful, giving us a more whimsical image.

-As our natural perception of color is dependent on light, color is especially helpful when defining time of day and location.
+As our natural perception of color is dependent on light, color is especially helpful when defining the time of day and location.
 With our third rabbit here, the all-blue color scheme reminded me of a room with very little light at night.
 Perhaps the rabbit is getting a midnight snack?
-Or is a ghost in the dark?!
+Or is it a ghost in the dark?!

 When I read “shape” on my “Make It Better” checklist, I’m reminded to assess and reassess the shapes I’m working with.
 Can those shapes work to better communicate my message?
-A simple change to his shirt and pants suddenly make him look a little healthier and more fit.
+A simple change to his shirt and pants suddenly makes him look a little healthier and more fit.
 A more drastic change, such as simplifying the geometry, can offer a completely different energy.

 A creative brief would help me assess if I am heading in the right direction with these changes.
 Since my goal now is simply to highlight the power of all of the properties and concepts on my list, I’ll just experiment and let the images speak for themselves.

 This ever-evolving list has been a great resource in quickly prompting me to consider design alternatives.
 Here is the full list in its current form, and in no particular order:

 - Mix mediums?

 - Transcendant / grander